TokyoYoshida/MugiCha-interpreter/readme.md

-## Mugi Cha
+## Mugi Cha-interpreter

 Mugi Cha is Programing Language.<BR>
-This language has been inspired by the GO language and Scala.
+This repository forked from MugiCha.
+Originally, Mugicha implemented both compiler and interpreter, but decided to divide this.

 ## Sample Code